aakatz3/OctoPrint-Enclosure/README.md

 Find the plugin useful?
 Buy me a coffee [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/VitorHenrique/2)

+# I am personally working on making this functional again.
+My time is limited, help is appreciated.

-# THIS PLUGIN IS DEPRACATED!
+# ~~THIS PLUGIN IS DEPRACATED!~~
-I'm moving away from it, and when ready the replacement plugin would be here: https://github.com/vitormhenrique/OctoPrint-Enclosure-V2
+~~I'm moving away from it, and when ready the replacement plugin would be here: https://github.com/vitormhenrique/OctoPrint-Enclosure-V2~~

 # Before opening an issue...